 Since the strength of the LC is also influenced by local winds, we have evaluated the impact of including local winds during SOM training.
-Figure S12 presents the observed and reconstructed temperatures at the three moorings between January 1, 2020, and May 30, 2020, with local winds incorporated into the SOM training process.
+Figure S12 presents the observed and reconstructed temperatures at the three moorings between 1 January and 30 May 2020, with local winds incorporated into the SOM training process.
 Compared to the case where local winds were excluded (Fig. 3), we found that including local winds resulted in a lower RMSE at NRSROT but a higher RMSE at WATR20.
 Overall, the differences were minimal.
-Local winds are important for the seasonal climatology of the Leeuwin Current, however, on interannual and intraseasonal time scales, the Leeuwin Current is more influenced by remotely forced coastal Kelvin waves, as reflected in coastal sea level variations (Feng et al. 2003; Marshall and Hendon, 2014).
+Local winds are important for the seasonal climatology of the Leeuwin Current.
+However, on interannual and intraseasonal timescales, the Leeuwin Current is more influenced by remotely forced coastal Kelvin waves, as reflected in coastal sea level variations (Feng et al., 2003; Marshall and Hendon, 2014).
 The effects of local winds may also have been integrated into the sea level variations.

 SOM is an unsupervised learning method capable of capturing non-linear processes in the training data.
-Liu and Weisberg (2005) showed that the SOM method, unlike the linear empirical orthogonal functions (EOF), was able to reveal asymmetric features in the Florida Current system, such as variations in current strength and coastal jet location.
-However, as a statistical approach, it relies on enough realizations in the training dataset to properly capture the nonlinearity.
-In the Rottnest shelf region, several factors contribute to the non-linear variability in both temperature and velocity fields.
+Liu and Weisberg (2005) showed that the SOM method, unlike linear empirical orthogonal functions (EOFs), was able to reveal asymmetric features in the Florida Current system, such as variations in current strength and coastal jet location.
+However, as a statistical approach, it relies on enough realizations in the training dataset to properly capture the non-linearity.
+In the Rottnest Shelf region, several factors contribute to the non-linear variability in both temperature and velocity fields.
 Mesoscale eddies can stem from the instability of the Leeuwin Current.
-Intense land-sea breezes during summer amplify near-inertial currents (Mihanović et al., 2016).
+Intense land and sea breezes during summer amplify near-inertial currents (Mihanović et al., 2016).
 Additionally, the strong shear zone between the Capes Current and the Leeuwin Current in summer, as well as interactions between the strengthening of the LC and the Perth Canyon in winter, can generate sub-mesoscale eddies (Cosoli et al., 2020).
 SOM may well capture the mesoscale processes in the LC.
 Due to their randomness, however, sub-mesoscale processes may not be fully captured in daily velocities.
-This is reflected in the lower R-squared values for velocities compared to temperatures (Figs 3, 4).
+This is reflected in the lower $R^2$ values for velocities compared to temperatures (Figs. 3 and 4).

-There are weak biases in the SOM-derived product, such as a warm bias at WATR20 during the validation period from January 1 to May 30, 2020 (Fig. S6c).
-It is noted that this period experienced with multiple marine cold spells (Fig. 7b).
-This systematic bias is likely due to the nature of the SOM algorithm, which tends to underestimate the magnitude of extreme events while effectively capturing broader patterns.
-Future work could explore bias correction techniques to enhance accuracy.
+There are weak biases in the SOM-derived product, such as a warm bias at WATR20 during the validation period from 1 January to 30 May 2020 (Fig. S6c).
+It is noted that this period experienced multiple marine cold spells (Fig. 7b).
+This systematic bias is likely due to the nature of the SOM algorithm, which tends to underestimate the magnitudes of extreme events while effectively capturing broader patterns.